 If your reading list isn't online, or you are looking for something that isn't on a list, you should also start by searching iDiscover.
 This will let you search for books and other items in any of the libraries in Cambridge.

-Next to the iDiscover search box, there is a drop-down list of libraries which you can use to find books in a particular library.
-There are also radio buttons above to choose to search for books, ebooks, and journals (Cambridge Libraries collections) or for individual journal articles and other online resources (articles and online resources).
+Next to the iDiscover search box, there is a drop-down list of libraries which you can use to find books in a particular library, or to search all libraries as shown above.
+There are also radio buttons above to choose to search for books, ebooks, and journals (Cambridge Libraries Collections) or for individual journal articles and other online resources (Articles and online resources).